 Amy Bould, experienced in broadcast and print, is a former news and business editor with one of the UK’s top five regional newspapers

-and Mark Waugh, with a background in radio, print and corporate comms, is an award-winning new media editor and journalist.
+and Mark Waugh, with a background in radio, print and corporate comms, is an award-winning digital media editor and journalist.

 The team includes consultants with both international and national PR agency experience, a former news editor of a leading national industry title and a multi-award winning photographer.

 Content.
-Research, relevance and resonance are the new three 'Rs'
+Research, relevance and resonance are the new three 'R

 Every business is a media business.
 The changing communications landscape means you can speak directly to your target audiences, to the markets and the customers which matter most.
 But they have to want to read what you write, like what you do and trust you to know what they want.
 That’s where the new three Rs come in.